-Xandra Ibarra is an Oakland-based performance artist, ecdysiast and community organizer from the El Paso/Juarez border
+is an Oakland-based performance artist from the El Paso/Juarez border

-My community organizing work is located within immigrant, anti-rape and prison abolitionist movements.
-Since 2003, I have actively participated in organizing with INCITE, a national organization dedicated to creating interventions at the intersection of state and interpersonal violence.
-I currently organize with FUSE, a national grassroots collective that supports sex workers of color.
-I lecture Ethnic Studies courses at San Francisco State University and have presented my academic and performance work at various Universities and institutions across the country.
+As a community organizer, her work is located within immigrant, anti-rape and prison abolitionist movements.
+Since 2003, she has actively participated in organizing with INCITE, a national organization dedicated to creating interventions at the intersection of state and interpersonal violence.
+She currently organizes with FUSE, a national grassroots collective founded by sex workers of color.
+She lectures Ethnic Studies courses at San Francisco State University and presents her academic and performance work at various Universities and institutions across the country.

 Ibarra’s work has been featured at Popa Gallery (Buenos Aires, Argentina), Joe’s Pub (NYC), PPOW Gallery (NYC), Yerba Buena Center for the Arts (SF), and The Burlesque Hall of Fame (Las Vegas) to name a few.
 Recent residencies include National Performance Network, the Atlantic Center for the Arts, and CounterPulse.
 She was awarded the Yerba Buena Center for the Arts Away Award, ReGen Artist Fund, Theater Bay Area Grant, and the Franklin Furnace Performance and Variable Media Award.